 Sometimes we get really caught up on the pressure aspect of wound development and don’t really consider that wounds can be caused by more than just pressure alone.
 In fact, there are three extrinsic factors that really make our patients more susceptible to pressure injuries:

+Tissue death can occur with both pressure and shear, but the mechanism is quite different.
 Generally, as healthcare providers, we are more familiar with a pressure injury caused by pressure starting superficially at the epidermis and then moving deeper through the layers of skin.
 I usually refer to this type of pressure injury as an outside-in wound, since the damage starts at the outer layer of the skin, moving deeper into the more internal layers of skin, tissue, muscle, and bone.
 We begin treatment when we notice the telltale visual signs of:

 - Reddening of the skin

 - Temperature change

 However, we CANNOT forget about the severity of the damage caused by shear.
 Often pressure injuries caused by shear can be more dangerous than pressure alone.

 Let’s recall what shear is.
 Shear, by definition, is a combination of downward pressure AND friction and occurs while a patient is in movement in the wheelchair system.
 Shear commonly occurs in the wheelchair system:

 - While the patient is sliding into an abnormal posture due to an ill-fitting wheelchair system;